joerischasfoort/money-macro/_posts/the monetary financial system/2021-4-21-monetary-economics-lebanon.md

 But, economics does not operate in a vacuum, and I believe that economists have to recognize political realities.
 And this is where this story takes a darker turn.

-You see, a lot of the solutions I discussed in this video were actually part of the government proposal last year….
+You see, a lot of the solutions I discussed in this blog were actually part of the government proposal last year….
 However that plan, was rejected by Lebanon’s political elite…

 You see, there is a deeper underlying structural reason why the Lebanese Pound has fallen so far, and why its government is so dysfunctional and that is sectarian politics.